 Almond Meal for Keto Baking

 Almond meal is made with almonds that still have their skins on.
 They are not cooked or processed.
 Whole almonds are put through a heavy-duty grinder to become suitable for use in baked goods.
 The texture is left coarser when the nuts are ground up.
-When you look at the almond meal, you will see dark flecks and more crumb-like texture.
+When you look at the almond meal, you will see dark flecks and a more crumb-like texture.

 Some people prefer the meal made from whole almonds for the added nutrition and fiber found in the skins of the nuts.
 The almond skin holds additional nutrients that are lost when they are removed.
 The result of putting the whole nuts through the grinder is a heavier, denser product.
 You will find the texture to be more like cornmeal.